 What Happens At A Wedding Shower Or Bridal Shower?

 Couples nowadays are completely free to choose whatever activities they want for their shower.
-The customs are nor as strict and the event can be from a luncheon to going out to a night club.
+The customs are not as strict and the event can be from a luncheon to going out to a nightclub.

 Traditionally, a wedding or a bridal shower is held during the day and it often still is.